rogomes/portfolio/README.md

 ## List of Talks (recordings in the links): ##

-1. Data Natives 2022: Panel Discussion - Changing Careers (August 2022)
+1. Data Natives 2022: Panel Discussion - Universities at the Forefront of Innovation and Technology (August 2022)

 1. Data Natives 2022: The Power of Time Series for Renewable Energies (August 2022)